superruzafa/visual-scala-reference/_en/functions/andThen.md

 `andThen` creates an anonymous function that accepts a value and returns the result of applying this function first and then `g` to that value.

-@include [figure.html source="images/andThen.svg" desc="Diagram of the function andThen"]
+@include [figure.html source="images/andThen.svg" desc="Diagram of the andThen function"]